edenaxe/Climbing_CC/README.md

 <br/>

 Showcasing the impacts of climate change on popular climbing locations in California and Nevada through an interactive dashboard.
+Currently focusing on impacts to daily maximum temperatures and ideal climbing weather.

 <br/>